tcltk/tcl/doc/markdown/CrtChannel.md

 : Name of the invalid option.

 [\*optionList]{.carg .in type="const char"}
-: Specific options list (space separated words, without .QW - ) to append to the standard generic options list.
+: Specific options list (space separated words, without "-") to append to the standard generic options list.
 Can be NULL for generic options error message only.

 :::